asllop/OpenAVT-iOS/README.md

 1. The journey of an event starts with a call to `OAVTInstrument.emit(...)`, that can be called from anywhere, but it's usually called from within a tracker.
 This function takes an action and a tracker, and generates en event.
 Initially the event only contains few attributes: the sender ID (that identifies a tracker within an instrument), the timer attributes of previous events and the custom attributes of the instrument created with `OAVTInstrument.addAttribute(...)`.
 2. Once the event is created it is sent to the tracker, calling the method `OAVTTrackerProtocol.initEvent(...)`.
 This method receives an event and returns it, in between it can be tranformed by adding/changing attributes (calling `OAVTEvent.setAttribute(...)`), or even it can stop the chain by returning a nil.
 3. The event passed by the tracker is sent to the hub, calling `OAVTHubProtocol.processEvent(...)`.
-This method works like the previous, it can change the event or block it.
+This method works like the previous, it takes an event and returns it and in between it can be tranformed, blocked, etc.
 4. If a metricalc is defined, the event is passed to it by calling `OAVTMetricalcProtocol.processMetric(...)`.
 This method returns an array of metrics (instances of `OAVTMetric`).
 The array can be empty if no metrics are generated.
 5. Finally the event and the metrics are passed to the backend by calling `OAVTBackendProtocol.sendEvent(...)` and `OAVTBackendProtocol.sendMetric(...)`.
 These methods return nothing, and the chain ends here.